hridigital/british-army-officers-public/readme.txt

 pip install -U nameparser
 pip install -U rapidfuzz

-The code in this repository can be used to ingest the xlsx files contained in the data/drive folder into an SQLite database (https://www.sqlite.org/), apply regularisation to various fields, and then attempt to deduce which spreadsheet rows might refer to the same historial people, using rules implemented in the python/match.py file.
+The code in this repository can be used to ingest the xlsx files contained in the data/drive folder into an SQLite database (https://www.sqlite.org/), apply regularisation to various fields, and then attempt to deduce which spreadsheet rows might refer to the same historial people, using rules implemented in the file python/match.py.

 The database tables resulting from this process can be queried at the project website, accompanied by background material placing them in their historical context:

 https://www.georgianarmyofficers.org/

 The process of ingesting, regularising and linking the spreadsheet files uses recipes from the accompanying Makefile.
 It is intended to run in a python virtual environment (see above) in a UNIX-like shell.
-The following commands and notes provide step-by-step a guide to the full process:
+The following commands and notes provide a step-by-step guide to the full process:

-# Enter the python virtual environment if not already in it (see above)
+# Enter the python virtual environment (if not already in it, see above)
 source ../dhids/.venv/bin/activate

 # Ingest all the spreadsheet files
 make sheet-ingest-all

-# You can query the database interactively at any point to check the process:
+# You can query the database interactively at any point:
 sqlite3 british-army-officers.db
 SELECT COUNT(*) FROM row;
+# Total rows at this point should be 639,099
 .quit
-# Total rows at this point should be 639,099

-# Regularise the data:
+# Regularise the data.
+This script regularises names, regiments, ranks and dates throughout the row table.
 python python/reg_cmd.py re-reg

 # Calculate the most common names.
 This information is used to make decisions in the linking process.
 python python/reg_cmd.py common

-# Ingest the most recent copy of the manual links the project staff have made
+# Ingest the most recent copy of manual links made by the project staff.
 sqlite3 british-army-officers.db
 .read sql/manual-links-populate.sql
 SELECT COUNT(*) FROM manual;